 Fancy dress is NOT permitted in the Club Enclosure during the Festival but is allowed in Tattersalls as long as the outfit is not offensive and Cheltenham reserve the right to decline entry should the need arise.

-Follow this link on the Jockey Club website for more on dress code and raceday style for the Festival.
+Follow this link on the Jockey Club website for more on dress code, tickets and travel to and from the Festival.

 Cheltenham Festival Fun Facts

 - There are over 3,000 catering staff alone, including 350 chefs and managers at the Festival - around 40,000 hospitality guests are served over the four days of racing.